janymedhat-wq/TV-reciever/README.md

 ## Overview

 The TV Receiver  is a fully .Tv reciever i build from scratch!
 It provides a core hardware architecture of signal sampling, demodulation, error correction, transport stream decoding, and video/audio reconstruction, complete with ASCII-based visualization.
 No external hardware is required.
----Important: The project idea was purely out of curiosity understand hardware and signal sampling, processing in real-time, hands-on experience in systems engineering and digital signal processing and understanding of how a TV receiver works from the ground up, with that being said enjoy the repo!, Enjoy diving into the repository!
+---Important: The project idea was purely out of curiosity understand hardware and signal sampling, processing in real-time, hands-on experience in systems engineering and digital signal processing and understanding of how a TV receiver works from the ground up, with that being said enjoy the repo!.

 ---